Laws, Regulations, and Annotations

 (B) Expenses of Collection.
 No deduction is allowable for expenses incurred by the seller in attempting to enforce collection of any account receivable, or for that portion of a debt recovered that is retained by or paid to a third party as compensation for services rendered in collecting the account.

 (3) Records.
-In support of deductions or claims for refund for bad debts, sellers must maintain adequate and complete records showing:
+A seller must maintain adequate and complete records to support relief of liability, deductions or claims for refund for bad debts showing:

 (B) Name and address of purchaser.

-(D) Amount on which seller paid the prepaid MTS surcharge.
+(D) Base upon which the seller paid the local charges.

-(E) The jurisdiction(s) where the local charges, when applicable, were allocated.
+(E) The local jurisdiction(s) where the local charges were allocated.

 (F) All payments or other credits applied to the account of the purchaser.

-(H) The percentage subject to the prepaid MTS surcharge of the amount charged off as a bad debt properly allocable to the amount on which the seller reported and paid the prepaid MTS surcharge.
+(H) The percentage of the amount charged off as a bad debt properly allocable to the amount on which the seller reported and paid the local charges.

-(1) The prepaid MTS surcharge and local charges apply to the entire selling price when there is a sale of prepaid MTS in combination with mobile data services or any other services or products for a single price.
+(1) Local charges apply to the entire selling price when there is a sale of prepaid MTS in combination with mobile data services or any other services or products for a single price, unless the seller can identify the mobile data services and other services or products from its books and records kept in the ordinary course of business.

-(A) The purchase price of the mobile telephone communication device in the bundled transaction is disclosed to the customer on a receipt, invoice, or other documentation provided to the customer.
-In such an instance, the prepaid MTS surcharge and local charges shall only apply to the remaining charge after excluding the selling price of the mobile telephone communication device; or
+(2) Local charges apply to the entire selling price when there is a sale of prepaid MTS with a mobile telephone service communication device for a single nonitemized price, unless the purchase price for the mobile telephone service communication device in the bundled charge is disclosed to the prepaid consumer on a receipt, invoice, or other written or electronic documentation provided to the prepaid consumer.
+In such an instance, the local charges shall only apply to the remaining charge after excluding the separately stated price of the mobile telephone service communication device.

-(f) Transactions in Which a Surcharge or Local Charge was Paid to Another State.
-A credit shall be allowed against, but shall not exceed, the prepaid MTS surcharge and local charges imposed on any prepaid consumer of prepaid MTS to the extent that the prepaid consumer has paid emergency telephone users charges, state utility regulatory commission fees, state universal service charges, or local charges on the purchase to any other state, political subdivision thereof, or the District of Columbia.
+(d) Credit for Local Charges Paid to Another State.
+A credit shall be allowed against, but shall not exceed, the local charges imposed on any prepaid consumer with regard to the purchase of prepaid MTS to the extent that the prepaid consumer has paid local charges on the purchase to any other state, political subdivision thereof, or the District of Columbia.
 The credit shall be apportioned to the charges against which it is allowed in proportion to the amounts of those charges.

 History—Adopted January 26, 2016, effective January 11, 2017.